 - What is the craziest thing a visitor could do while on this site?

 This is the basic test we do on every website project.
 We use a service that takes full page screenshots of any URL that we indicate in whatever browsers we select.
-We test all sites in the two most recent versions of Chrome, FireFox, Internet Explorer, Safari and iOS and Android mobile devices.
-In total we test about 20 browsers on Windows (Vista, Windows 7, Windows 8), Mac OS X (10.8, 10.9) as well as mobile browsers.
+Our main focus at LyntonWeb is to view your website on the current most popular browsers, such as Chrome, Firefox, Edge, Safari, and all OS browsers.
+We test all sites in the two most recent versions of Chrome, Firefox, Internet Explorer, Safari and iOS, and Android mobile devices.
+In total, we test about 20 browsers on Windows, Mac OS, as well as mobile browsers.